PMET-public/module-datainstall-graphql/README.md

 	}

 **catalogRules**: Use to create the `catalog_rules.json` file.
-Include the catalog rule names or Ids you want to include in the export. `conditions_serialized` and `actions_serialized` will include the raw content, so any id substitutions will need to be done manually as outlined in the Data Installer documentation https://github.com/PMET-public/module-data-install#content-substitution.
+Include the catalog rule names or Ids you want to include in the export.
 If you need a list of all catalog rules, set the input to an empty string `identifiers: [""]`. `rule_id` is also available, but not necessary for a data pack

 	query{
 		catalogRules(identifiers: ["Test Rule"]) {